mburnayev/CatFinderinator3000/README.md

 Task | Notes | Resolved?
 --- | --- | ---
-Create a foundation for an app that can display videos | - | ✅ Preliminary app testing on Web | - | ✅
-Preliminary app testing on Android (2023) | Spent a lot of time amending Gradle and Kotlin files to use correct SDK versions and dependencies | ✅
+Create a foundation for an app that can display videos | - | ✅ Preliminary app testing | Spent a lot of time amending Gradle and Kotlin files to use correct SDK versions and dependencies | ✅
 Preliminary app testing on iOS | Spent almost two weeks working with CocoaPods, deployed it on an iPad, then something broke.
 No more iOS, too much headache| ❎
-Set up Firebase Authentication and Cloud Storage and configuring app to use it | Piece of cake, thanks Google | ✅ Find instructions on how to create a custom Tensorflow(lite) model | - | ✅ Find an instructive Google Colab on custom model training | Google created many TFLite Google Colabs back around 2020, sadly none of them worked in the cloud | ❎
+Set up Firebase Authentication and Cloud Storage and configuring app to use it | - | ✅ Find instructions on how to create a custom Tensorflow(lite) model | - | ✅ Find an instructive Google Colab on custom model training | Google created many TFLite Google Colabs back around 2020, sadly none of them worked in the cloud | ❎
 Install the tflite-model-maker package | Couldn't install it because it needed ScaNN, which is only for x86 processors, found a workaround using Kali Linux using [UTM](https://mac.getutm.app/) | ✅
 Train and Validate a TFLite model | The model wasn't very good and had 100% accuracy, see pictures above | 🆗 Install OpenCV and Tensorflow for Python 3.7 on the RPi 3 (2023) | Dependency hell is real and there is no greater test of patience than that, but I won after I think a month | ✅
 Deploy the model and perform inferencing | Crummy model produced crummy results.
-Also it ran at low single digit fps (<3 fps) and detected nothing.
+Also it ran at low single digit fps (\<3 fps) and detected nothing.
 Buying a Coral Edge TPU could improve performance, but that was an extra expense I didn't think was worth the investment | 🆗
 Put everything together (2023) | Bad model, poor performance, didn't implement recording functionality and dropped project | ❎
 \---------- | **Hiatus** | ----------
 Start project back up | I cannot run main.py and OpenCV is generating a slew of errors | ❎